SkipPharaoh/SkipPharaoh/README.md

 ### Hi there 👋

-I am a Software Engineer from NYC!
+I am a Software Engineer originally from NYC!
 I have a huge interest in building open source software solutions using Javascript, ReactJS, NodeJS, & Python.
 This huge fascination stems from my habit of watching CNBC and my love of reading up on the latest technological R&D. I am highly interested in providing skills to a company within the fintech, investment, or technology industry.

 Check out what i'm currently up to here!